Last reviewed Apr 8, 2026

 Invites are different from normal calendar sync.

-When you invite participants, NimbleCal needs to share event details so the recipient can view the invite and RSVP.
-Anyone with the invite link can access the invite details, so treat invite links like private links.
+When you invite participants, NimbleCal needs to store and send a plaintext invite summary with the event title, start/end time, timezone, organizer name/email, and any event location or description.
+Anyone with the full invite link can access the invite details, so keep it private.

 See: Invite participants